Unreal Tournament: Reception

-Writing for GamePro, Nash Werner said the multiplayer flexibility was "inmense", adding that mutators like low gravity, Sniper Arena and Chainsaw Melee "change everything about the way deathmatch is played".
+Writing for GamePro, Nash Werner said the multiplayer flexibility was "immense", adding that mutators like low gravity, Sniper Arena and Chainsaw Melee "change everything about the way deathmatch is played".
 Game Revolution agreed and praised the bots and maps, although it complained that player models were not particularly varied and that the game was not "as visually appealing as the original Unreal".
 IGN stated that Unreal Tournament received the highest ever score at the time of their review, describing the game as nearly flawless.
 British magazine PC Gamer complimented the artificial intelligence, and its American counterpart did the same to the game's "gorgeous" graphics and "incredible" editing tools.
 Computer Games Strategy Plus described the artificial intelligence as "outstanding", and commented that the Domination and Assault modes add interest.
-The Electric Playground, who rated the game 10 out of 10, praised the "innovative" level design, while Computer Gaming World gave it five stars out of five, saying "UT has completely redeemed both Epic and the Unreal franchise to action gamers.
-With the combination of great AI, depth and variety of gameplay, and accessibility to both newbies and the hardcore, UT has shot the pulse-pounding mayhem of multiplayer shooters to new heights".
+The Electric Playground, who rated the game 10 out of 10, praised the "innovative" level design, while Computer Gaming World gave it five stars out of five, saying that Unreal Tournament redeemed both Epic and the Unreal franchise to action gamers.

 The Macintosh version of Unreal Tournament was equally praised.
 IGN enjoyed the "perfect" gameplay and multiplayer options, but criticized the high system requirements and the user interface.
-Nevertheless, the game was described as "the must have title for your Mac".
+Nevertheless, the game was described as "the must have title" for Mac.
 Happy Puppy described the game as "king of deathmatch" due to its "incredible value" gaming and "amazing" variety.
 Inside Mac Games praised the replay value, but criticized the high system requirements.
 In December 1999, Unreal Tournament was inducted into the Macworld Hall of Fame.

 Reviewing the Dreamcast version, Gamezilla complimented the sound, but criticized the graphics and lack of a plot.
 Happy Puppy described the game as "intensely fun", but criticized the "mediocre" sound.
 Edge criticized the lack of Assault mode.
 The British Dreamcast Magazine (not to be confused with the Official Dreamcast Magazine or DC-UK) was ambivalent to the port's gameplay, visuals and sounds, noting its "blasting" action and the removal of online multiplayer from the European version of the game.
 GameSpy cited both slow framerate speeds and low sound quality as problems with the Dreamcast version.
 Scott Steinberg of Maxim rated the game 4 out of 5 stars, labeling it as a "stone-cold killer" that "runs like Carl Lewis on a Jolt Cola binge" while noting its "surprisingly workable" standard game pad controls.